Everything You Need to Know About Raising Pet Turkeys

-The first is whether you can legally do so where you live.
+First, research whether you can legally have a turkey as a pet where you live.
 Check with your city's animal control department to find out about regulations regarding any zoning restrictions and raising livestock.
 You may find you're allowed to keep them but must adhere to guidelines regarding the housing of the birds and distance from your neighbors.

 Once you've established that you can legally raise turkeys in your backyard, the next important consideration is your neighbors.
 Turkeys are not quiet birds, and if you plan on building your turkey enclosure right next to a neighboring house, that's likely to cause friction.
 Talk to any neighbors who may be affected by the noise first to make sure that everyone is satisfied with how you will be keeping the turkeys on your property.

-Your turkeys will need to have a place to stay during inclement weather and at night to keep them safe from predators.
-You can do this as simple as modifying a pre-designed garden shed.
-To get an idea of space, a typical 6-foot by 8-foot shed would accommodate about six turkeys, though this is the minimum size and larger will make your turkeys happier.
+Your turkeys will also need to have a place to stay during inclement weather and at night to keep them safe from predators.
+You can create something as simple as a modified pre-designed garden shed.
+To get an idea of space, a typical 6-foot by 8-foot shed would accommodate about six turkeys, though this is the minimum size, and larger will make your turkeys happier.

 Types of Turkeys